scottblender/computing-at-scale-assignments-SB-2025/assignment1/README.md

 # Code Information

 ### Base Classes:

-1. IntegrationRule.hpp
+1. **IntegrationRule.hpp**
+   This class contains three methods:
+   - `getWeights()`: Returns the weights of the respective integration rule.

-This class contains three methods.
-Two getter methods, getWeights() and getNodes() return the weights and nodes of the respective integration rule.
-The setWeightsAndNodes method sets the weights and nodes for an integration rule based on inputs weights and nodes.
+   - `getNodes()`: Returns the nodes of the respective integration rule.
+   - `setWeightsAndNodes()`: Sets the weights and nodes for an integration rule based on the provided inputs.

-2. ScalarFunction.hpp
+2. **ScalarFunction.hpp**

-This class contains one operator method () to return the function value given an input location.
-It assumes that the input function is scalar, continuous on the domain [a,b], the function is one-to-one, and the user knows how the function works.
+   This class defines one operator method `()` that returns the function value given an input location.
+It assumes that the input function is scalar, continuous on the domain \([a, b]\), one-to-one, and that the user knows how the function works.

 ### Derived Classes:

-1. GaussLegendre.hpp
+1. **GaussLegendre.hpp**
+   Derived from `IntegrationRule.hpp`, this class supports Gauss-Legendre integration with 1-4 integration points.

-2. GaussLobatto.hpp
+2. **GaussLobatto.hpp**
+   Derived from `IntegrationRule.hpp`, this class supports Gauss-Lobatto integration with 3-5 integration points.

-3. GaussChebyshev.hpp
+3. **GaussChebyshev.hpp**

-These classes are baed on the IntegrationRule.hpp class.
-They each take an integer input for the number of integration points.
-For Gauss-Legendre, it works for 1-4 integration points.
-For Gauss-Lobatto, it works for 3-5 integration points.
-For Gauss-Chebyshev, it works for any number of integration points since weights and nodes are calculated in the class itself.
-The Gauss-Chebyshev also requires an input for which case the integral falls into.
+   Derived from `IntegrationRule.hpp`, this class supports Gauss-Chebyshev integration with any number of integration points.
+The weights and nodes are calculated within the class itself.
+Additionally, it requires an input for which case the integral falls into (1 or 2).

-4. Polynomial.hpp
+4. **Polynomial.hpp**

-This class is based on ScalarFunction.hpp.
-It initializes a polynomial based on provided coefficients and returns the evaluation of the polynomial at a specific point.
+   Derived from `ScalarFunction.hpp`, this class initializes a polynomial based on provided coefficients and returns the evaluation of the polynomial at a specific point.

 ### cpp Files

-1. PolynomialIntegrate.cpp
+1. **PolynomialIntegrate.cpp**

-This code takes in an integer for the type of integration to be performed (1 for Gauss-Legendre, 2 for Gauss-Lobatto, and 3 for Gauss-Chebyshev), a vector of coefficients, doubles for the values to integrate to and from, an integer for the number of points, and an integer for the type of Gauss-Chebshev (1 or 2).
-To run this, input these values into the command line.
-The last argument is optional if not using Gauss-Chebyshev.
+   This file performs the integration using the specified method.
+It takes in the following arguments from the command line:
+   - **integrator_type**: 1 for Gauss-Legendre, 2 for Gauss-Lobatto, 3 for Gauss-Chebyshev.
+   - **coeffs**: A vector of coefficients for the polynomial.
+   - **a, b**: The limits of integration.
+   - **num_points**: The number of integration points.
+   - **case_**: (Optional, only for Gauss-Chebyshev) Case type (1 or 2).

+   To run the program, input these values into the command line.
+If not using Gauss-Chebyshev, the **case_** argument is optional.

-2. Integrate.cpp
+2. **Integrate.cpp**

-This code performs the integration for all methods of integration based on the Wikipedia page for Gauss Quadrature.
-It has the same inputs as PolynomialIntegrate.cpp.
-The header file, Integrate.hpp, allows it to be called in UnitTests.cpp and PolynomialIntegrate.cpp.
+   This file contains the actual integration logic for all methods of integration, based on the Gauss Quadrature Wikipedia page.
+The inputs and logic are the same as in `PolynomialIntegrate.cpp`, and it can be called from other files like `UnitTests.cpp` and `PolynomialIntegrate.cpp` via the header file `Integrate.hpp`.

-3. UnitTests.cpp
+3. **UnitTests.cpp**

-This code tests all types of integration for the functions x and x^2.
-It outputs how many tests passed/failed and which ones in the command line.
+   This file tests all types of integration (Gauss-Legendre, Gauss-Lobatto, and Gauss-Chebyshev) for the functions \(x\) and \(x^2\).
+It outputs how many tests passed/failed and which tests passed/failed on the command line.
+The tests are designed to ensure the correctness of the integration methods.

-4. main.cpp
+4. **main.cpp**

-This code is to test a function indivually.
-It was used to debug.
+   This file is used to test functions individually and was primarily used for debugging purposes.

 # CMake Instructions

+To run cmake, make a build directory using the following command:
+`mkdir build`

-To run cmake, make a build directory using 'mkdir build'.
-Then, run 'cmake ..' to build relevant CMake files.
-It requires version 3.28.3.
-Finally, run 'make' to develop all the files and access the results of UnitTests.cpp by running './unit_tests'.
+Then, run `cmake ..` to build the relevant CMake files.
+This requires CMake version 3.28.3.
+Finally, run `make` to develop all the files and access the results of `UnitTests.cpp` by running:
+`./unit_tests`